Variance Versus Invariance

-Motif-based Music Representation Learning
+Motif-Centric Music Representation Learning

 The formation of music structure heavily relies on repetitions and variations of music motifs.
 Understanding the manifestations and behaviors of these motifs is crucial for effective music structure analysis and high-quality automatic music composition.
 However, capturing music motifs' implicit nature is often challenging.
 In this study, we employ deep learning techniques to explore an efficacious method for learning robust representations of music motifs.